twinanda/ml-cookbook/nim-samples/boltz-2/README.md

 ### Boltz2 NIM URL

-The `boltz2_client` package assumes your NIM is either deployed on `localhost` or on NVIDIA-hosted machines.
-To make the samples work with Boltz2 NIM that is deployed on Nebius, make sure to update the `Boltz2Client` class instantiation with the proper URL.
-You will need username and password which were configured during the NIM deployment and the exposed endpoint of the installed NIM which can be found in the installed application detail.

 #### Python API

-Replace the username, password, and endpoint accordingly.
-Replace the values in [`constants.py`](constants.py).
+The `boltz2_client` Python package assumes that your NIM instance is deployed either on localhost or on NVIDIA-hosted infrastructure.
+We have adjusted all the python samples here to work with the deployed Boltz2 NIM on Nebius.
+Go to [`constants.py`](constants.py) and replace the username, password, and the endpoint accordingly.

 ```python
 username = '<username>'